Prince-Choudhury/PDF_Chat_App/README.md

 This app is an LLM (Large Language Model)-powered chatbot built using the following technologies:

-- **Streamlit:** A Python library for creating web apps with ease.
+- **Streamlit:** A Python library that simplifies the process of creating web applications, ensuring a seamless and user-friendly experience.
-- **LangChain:** Providing natural language processing capabilities.
+- **LangChain:** LangChain provides the natural language processing capabilities that empower the chatbot to understand and generate human-like text.
+- **OpenAI LLM Model:** The app harnesses the power of the OpenAI Large Language Model to provide accurate and context-aware responses in natural language.

 ## Getting Started